 - Collision processes (ionization and excitation by collisions with electrons, other collisional processes, Auger ionization)

 - Kinetic (statistical) equilibrium equations (radiative rates (bound-bound transitions, photoionization transitions), collisional rates, occupation probabilities, system of equations of kinetic (statistical) equilibrium (linear dependence and supplementary equations), limit and special cases (one-level atom with continuum, cascade transitions, level fine structure in the interstellar medium)

-- SOlution of the NLTE problem (two-level atom without continuum and with continuum, thermalization length in spectral lines, lambda iteration, accelerated lambda iteration, solution of a multilevel atom using the complete linearization method and using the accelerated lambda iteration, basic NLTE efects in lines and continua, density matrix)
+- Solution of the NLTE problem (two-level atom without continuum and with continuum, thermalization length in spectral lines, lambda iteration, accelerated lambda iteration, solution of a multilevel atom using the complete linearization method and using the accelerated lambda iteration, basic NLTE efects in lines and continua, density matrix)

 - recommended literature